trisitian/CMPT300/README.txt

 Collectively we spent about 40 hours on the project.
 (Tristian):
+This assignment only reminded me of how greatfull I am for modern programming languages.
+So much of the diffiulty surrounding this assignment was in relation to dealing with the proper implemntation of pointers (especially pointers to pointers).
+I did get a greater understanding of bitwise operators and a few more system calls with the implemntation which was quite nice.
+I would only say this assignment took longer then it should of do to a lack of features in core c.

 (Jinhan): This assignment definitely required a lot of research into scandir().
 We originally took a different approach to reading files, but in order to achieve sorting the code was rewritten to use the built-in alphasort.